shannonchoi/Shannon-Prajeeta-Final-Project-IS477/Final Project/Final Project Report/README.md

 ### Metadata and FAIR Compliance

-A future version would benefit from a formal machine-readable metadata record (Schema.org or DataCite format) and a persistent DOI to make the project fully citable as a research artifact.
+This project already includes a machine-readable metadata record in Schema.org format (metadata.json).
+A future version could expand this with a persistent DOI via Zenodo to make the project fully citable as a research artifact.

 ---